tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Frequently Asked Questions ==

 = I was locked down.
-What should I do? =
+What shall I do? =

 Add the following codes to `functions.php` in your theme and upload it via FTP.